Transcendentalism: Criticism

-Early in the movement's history, the term "transcendentalists" was used as a pejorative term by critics, who were suggesting their position was beyond sanity and reason.
-Nathaniel Hawthorne wrote a novel, The Blithedale Romance (1852), satirizing the movement, and based it on his experiences at Brook Farm, a short-lived utopian community founded on transcendental principles.
+Early in the movement's history, the term "transcendentalists" was used as a pejorative term by critics who were suggesting that their position was beyond sanity and reason.
+Nathaniel Hawthorne satirized the movement in his novel The Blithedale Romance (1852), based on his experiences at Brook Farm, a short-lived utopian community founded on transcendental principles.

-In Edgar Allan Poe's satires "How to Write a Blackwood Article" (1838) and "Never Bet the Devil Your Head" (1841), the author ridicules transcendentalism, elsewhere calling its followers "Frogpondians" after the pond on Boston Common.
-The latter story specifically mentions the movement and its flagship journal The Dial, though Poe denied that he had any specific targets.
-Poe attacked the transcendentalists' writings by calling them "metaphor-run mad", lapsing into "obscurity for obscurity's sake" or "mysticism for mysticism's sake".
-In Poe's essay "The Philosophy of Composition" (1846), he offers criticism denouncing "the excess of the suggested meaning... which turns into prose (and that of the very flattest kind) the so-called poetry of the so-called transcendentalists".
+Edgar Allan Poe satirizes transcendentalism in "How to Write a Blackwood Article" (1838) and "Never Bet the Devil Your Head" (1841), elsewhere calling its followers "Frogpondians" after the pond on Boston Common.
+"Never Bet the Devil Your Head" specifically mentions the movement and its flagship journal The Dial, though Poe denied that he had any specific targets.
+He attacked the transcendentalists' writings by calling them "metaphor-run mad", lapsing into "obscurity for obscurity's sake" or "mysticism for mysticism's sake".
+In his essay "The Philosophy of Composition" (1846), he denounces "the excess of the suggested meaning... which turns into prose (and that of the very flattest kind) the so-called poetry of the so-called transcendentalists".